Félix Wazekwa: 2005–2010: from Faux Mutu Moko Boye to Mémoire ya Nzambe

-After concluding his European tour, Wazekwa commenced work with Cultur'A Pays Vie on 13 October on the forthcoming three-track maxi-single La Chèvre de Monsieur Séguin, translated as "The Goat of Mr. Seguin", at ICA Studio of the RTNC's Institut Congolais de l'Audiovisuel et du Multimédia.
+After ending his European tour, Wazekwa began work with Cultur'A Pays Vie on 13 October on the forthcoming three-track maxi-single La Chèvre de Monsieur Séguin, translated as "the goat of Mr. Seguin", at ICA Studio of the RTNC's Institut Congolais de l'Audiovisuel et du Multimédia.
 The maxi-single was released in December under Foundation Wazekwa and supported by singles "La Chèvre de Monsieur Séguin", "Alex Mfumu Nsi", and "Dhedhe Mupasa Mot De Passe".
-Following La Chèvre de Monsieur Séguin's release, Wazekwa maximized promotional efforts by granting interviews to the French radio station RFI (Radio France Internationale).
+After the release, Wazekwa focused on promotion by doing interviews, including one with Radio France Internationale in Paris.

-In an interview with Nico Kalambay of Radio Okapi on 8 June 2009, Wazekwa announced that his tenth studio album, Mémoire ya Nzambe, was nearing completion.
-He went to Paris to finalize its production, and the album was eventually released on 15 July 2010.
-Produced by Kiki Touré through Kiki Productions, the album included 13 tracks and featured Simaro Lutumba on the eponymous track.
+In an interview with Nico Kalambay on Radio Okapi on 8 June 2009, Wazekwa said his tenth album, Mémoire ya Nzambe, was almost finished.
+He then went to Paris to finalize its production, and the album was eventually released on 15 July 2010.
+It was produced by Kiki Touré under Kiki Productions and included 13 songs and featured Simaro Lutumba on the eponymous track.
 Mémoire ya Nzambe subtly taunts his former musicians who left Cultur'A Pays Vie.
 He promoted Mémoire ya Nzambe with a performance at Zénith de Paris on 9 October.